Black Jack, Queensland

-It was formerly a mining town which is now abandoned.

 Geography

 Black Jack is a triangular-shaped locality.
 The Great Northern railway line forms the northern boundary of Black Jack.
-There are two railway stations within the locality, Wellington Yards railway station in the far north-east corner (on the outskirts of the suburban area of Charters Towers) and Southern Cross railway station on its north-west border.
+There are two railway stations within the locality, Wellington Yards railway station in the far north-east corner, on the outskirts of the suburbs of Charters Towers, and Southern Cross railway station on its north-west border.

 The Flinders Highway passes through the northern part of the locality, while the Diamantina Road forms its eastern boundary.